Flagellation of Christ (Piero della Francesca): Marilyn Aronberg Lavin

 Another explanation of the painting is offered by Marilyn Aronberg Lavin in Piero della Francesca: The Flagellation.

 The interior scene represents Pontius Pilate showing Herod with his back turned, because the scene closely resembles numerous other depictions of the flagellation that Piero would have known.

 Lavin identifies the figure on the right as Ludovico III Gonzaga, Marquis of Mantua, and the figure on the left as his close friend, the astrologer Ottaviano Ubaldini della Carda, who lived in the Ducal Palace.
 Ottavio is dressed in the traditional garb of an astrologer, even down to his forked beard.
 At the time the painting is thought to have been made, both Ottavio and Ludovico had recently lost beloved sons, represented by the youthful figure between them.
-Note that the youth's head is framed by a laurel tree, representing glory.
+The youth's head is framed by a laurel tree, representing glory.
 Lavin suggests that the painting is intended to compare the suffering of Christ with the grief of the two fathers.
 She suggests that the painting was commissioned by Ottavio for his private chapel, the Cappella del Perdono, which is in the Ducal Palace at Urbino and which has an altar whose facade is the exact size of the painting.
 If the painting was on the altar, the perspective in the painting would have appeared correct only to someone kneeling before it.